CentyLab/AP33772S-Cpp/README.md

 + Voltage reading
 + Current reading
 + NTC temperature reading
++ Output back-to-back NMOS control
-+ Set/read different safety flags
++ Set/read different safety values

 ## Using Wire1
 The RP2040 has two different I2C physical driver, `Wire` (I2C0) and `Wire1`(I2C1).
 The default channel is selected to be `Wire` in AP33772S Constructor but one can overwrite it.
 PicoPD Pro connect to AP33772S using I2C0 at pin 0 and pin 1.